MPH Public Health - Health Management, Planning and Policy (International)

 Learning and teaching

 Under the guidance of academic tutors who have all worked in low and middle income countries, you develop core skills and knowledge early in the programme, which you build on with your chosen modules in specialist fields of public health, planning and management.
-Your project gives you and extended time to plan, initiate, execute and complete a substantial piece of independent research, with support and guidance.
-This project is based on primary data and you will work in Leeds and in an organization of your choice in a developing health system to collect and analyse data as well as report on your findings.
+Your dissertation gives you the opportunity to plan, initiate, execute and complete a substantial piece of independent research, with support and guidance.
+This dissertation is based on secondary data and you will work in Leeds to identify and analyse appropriate literature to produce your dissertation.

 The programme introduces essential learning skills for postgraduate level study, with particular emphasis on the challenges facing those returning to study.
 A reflective learning approach will form the basis of career-long independent learning and continued professional development.

 You’ll learn through a mixture of lectures, seminars, group work, tutorials and case studies.
 Some study sessions use the University's computer resources, with support for students to enhance their competence in the use of information technology.
 You have access to electronic copies of all teaching materials through our Virtual Learning Environment.

 You’ll be able to use University facilities for independent study, such as computing facilities and the Health Sciences library, with its extensive collection of online journals.
 You will also have access to the newly refurbished Worsley Building with new teaching sace and post-graduate social space.

 You’ll benefit from the international learning environment on our international health and development programmes, where you learn and discuss with fellow-health professionals from a range of countries and professional backgrounds.